If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 - Frequency: 50/60Hz

 The SUNGOLDPOWER ARC-200S Arc MMA Welder is incredibly versatile.
-You can use it to weld various types of metal, such as medium and low-carbon steel, alloy steel, and more.
+You can use it to weld various types of metal, such as medium and low-carbon and alloy steel, and more.

 It features an IGBT dual voltage advanced control module.
 That immensely improves this machine’s versatility.